Southampton Ground Gas Protection

 Ground gas protection requires a high level of expertise.
 The GeoShields Ground Gas experts have the knowledge, experience, and skill to do it.

 Ground gas protection is often achieved by ventilation and ground membranes in construction.
 This provides primary and secondary protection against the ingress of gases.
 If you are already a homeowner living in a property then foundation based ground gas protection will most likely be impractical.
 Therefore ventilation is the key.
 Natural ventilation can be used for suspended floors or improved underfloor ventilation.
 Mechanical ventilation systems can also be used to ventilate the property.
 This allows harmful ground gases to be controlled and vented safely.
-In all cases validation of the construction and the installation techniques is important.
+In all cases, it is important to verify the construction as well as the installation techniques.

 There are some situations where gases and vapours may pose risks because they are a byproduct of soil or groundwater contamination.
 This can be mitigated by remediating the source of contamination.